lyrdaqs/LibraryManagement/README.md

 ## Description

-this is a simple library management system
+this is a simple library management system with
+* Django
+* Django restframework

 ## Getting Started